luau-lang/rfcs/docs/keyof-type-operator.md

 language, and seem useful, and almost all of the work to implement them is shared.
 So, doing less here doesn't really save us anything.
 The other alternative is surrounding the choice of what to do when the set of keys are not identical across unions of tables.
-The proposal here was to fail to reduce, and thus to produce a type error, but the alternative of providing the least common subset seems perfectly reasonable as well.
+The proposal here was to provide the greatest common subset of keys, but the alternative of failing to reduce and thus producing a type error seems perfectly reasonable as well.